cenguidanos/vercel-expressjs-typescript/README.md

 #### 0. Previous

-You need Deno installation in your machine.
+You need Deno installed in your machine.
 Go to [Denoland](https://deno.land/#installation) page.

 #### 1. Install dependencies